-While such comparisons do great job helping developers understand “how stuff works” some times they tend to be imprecise when authors comment engines beyond their core area of expertise.
+While such comparisons do a great job helping developers understand “how stuff works” sometimes they tend to be imprecise when authors comment engines beyond their core area of expertise.
 The post referred above makes statements about triple stores, also called semantic graph databases, like these:

 “However, triple stores are not “native” graph databases because they don’t support index-free adjacency, nor are their storage engines optimized for storing property graphs.”

 “… the most common use case for triple stores is offline analytics rather than for online transactions”.